Blood-Heritage/Blood-Heritage.github.io/README.md

-There's really no need to learn Svelte, I just choosed it because we can work in a modular way, creating components and having logic in the component level
-+ svelte give us some cool tools
+There's really no need to learn Svelte, I just choosed it because we can work in a modular way, creating components and having logic in the component level plus Svelte give us some cool tools.

 This project also uses TailwindCSS for working with the styling, there's really no need to write +200 lines of CSS, it uses a system of classes, it doesn't mean that css is